aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/50-table-viewer/500-deploy.md

 **Interested in how the Table Viewer works?** It's easy to find out!
 Hold **Ctrl** (or **Command**) and click on the `TableViewer` identifier to navigate to its source code.
+Or navigate to the Github repository [here](https://github.com/eladb/cdk-dynamo-table-viewer)

 {{% /notice %}}